SchnTgaiSpock/Wildernether/README.md

 # Wildernether
-Wildernether seeks to improve survivability in the nether by adding more food and tools that can be easily crafted in the nether
+Wildernether seeks to improve survivability in the nether by adding food and tools that can be easily crafted in the nether

 ## Gathering Resources
 The main way to gather resources in Wildernether is by breaking nether plants with Scythes.
 The plants that you can break are Nether Sprouts, Warped Roots, Warped Fungus, Twisting Vines, Crimson Roots, Crimson Fungus, Weeping Vines, and Shroomlight.